rbdl/rbdl-toolkit/wiki/creatingModels.md

 | ![pendulum_rotx.png](figures/pendulum_rotx.png) |
 |:--:|
 | `axis_front`, `axis_right`, and `axis_up` denoted as RGB.
 In the example, this is set to be XYZ. |

 ```
 return model
 ```

+Since the Lua model is basically running a code snippet, the model must be returned.

+### URDF Model, `pendulum.urdf`